Los Mercenarios

-Los Mercenarios (Spanish for "The Mercenaries") is a villainous professional wrestling stable performing in Lucha Libre AAA Worldwide (AAA), consisting of Rey Escorpión, Taurus, Villano III Jr., and La Hiedra.
+Los Mercenarios (Spanish for "The Mercenaries") was a villainous professional wrestling stable performing in Lucha Libre AAA Worldwide (AAA), consisting of Rey Escorpión, Taurus, Villano III Jr., and La Hiedra.
 It originally also included La Máscara and El Hijo del Fantasma who have since left AAA.
 Los Mercenarios founder La Máscara stated out that it would be a stable similar to CMLL's Los Ingobernables, a group he was a member of for years prior to working for AAA.

 History

 With the passage of time, La Máscara was willing to have his own Ingobernables in AAA, in which it was succeeded on August 10, 2018 when La Mascara betraying Máximo thus dissolving the group of Los Mosqueteros del Diablo after their defeats during all their functions.
 On August 25, Los Mercenarios defeated Joe Líder, Murder Clown, and Pagano at Triplemanía XXVI.
 On September 9 in Cancun, The Mercenaries (La Máscara and Rey Escorpión) teamed with Australian Suicide and El Hijo de L.A.
 Park only to lose to Aerostar and Máximo.
 On September 30, Los Mercenarios (El Texano Jr., La Máscara and Rey Escorpión) were defeated by Mamba, Máximo and Pimpinela Escarlata.